 Anyone who's ever watched Mindy Kaling's wonderful romantic comedy television show, The Mindy Project, knows the writer/actress/director/producer has a soft spot for the genre.
 Recently, after adapting the classic romance film Four Weddings and a Funeral for a Hulu series, Kaling and co-creator Lang Fischer set their sights on YA television with a new Netflix show, Never Have I Ever—and they knocked it out of the park.

 Never Have I Ever follows Devi Vishwakumar (Maitreyi Ramakrishnan), a nerdy Indian American teen.
 The show was released on April 27, and it was an instant hit, with a 97% fresh rating on Rotten Tomatoes.
-Critics and audiences alike were charmed by the show's star, excellent supporting characters and surprising emotional depth, not to mention its pitch-perfect portrayal of modern teen life, complete with a TikTok cold open.
+Critics and audiences alike were charmed by the show's star, excellent supporting characters and surprising emotional depth.
+And of course Kaling gives us a pitch-perfect portrayal of modern teen life, complete with a TikTok cold open.

 (Note: Spoiler alerts ahead, though they're covered within the early moments of the first episode.)